Teen actress from Salendine Nook invited to prestigious Cannes Film Festival

-An aspiring actress will be emersed among the global film industry’s finest at Cannes Film Festival.
+An aspiring actress will be immersed among the global film industry’s finest at Cannes Film Festival.

 Ellah Jackson, 18, from Salendine Nook, was thrilled when she beat hundreds of hopefuls to gain sought after accreditation to spend two weeks at the prestigious event in May.